last-ent/last-ent.github.io/posts/startup-that-broke-me.md

 I thought this might be a great way to learn from the CTO and I started elaborating on REST architecture.
 I was hoping to hear his objections to the setup but was met with silence.
 Then I noticed that he basically stopped talking to me altogether.

 Turns out that he took offense to me talking/knowing more than him.
-He started spreading tales of how I am toxic and untrustworthy.
-In case you are wondering, this was Week 1, Day 3 of me joining the company.
+He started spreading rumours of how I am toxic and untrustworthy.
+In case you are wondering this was Week 1, Day 3 of me joining the company.

 A month later he left the company because of office politics & ego clash within the management.